-- (1) Graduation from a diploma nursing program. - (2) A minimum GPA of 5.0 in the above program. - (3) Proof of current active registration in the Alberta Association of Registered Nurses (AARN) or evidence of current registration or licensure in another Canadian jurisdiction.
-Foreign students must provide evidence of current registration in another jurisdiction, graduation from a general nursing program considered equivalent by the AARN to an approved School of Nursing in Alberta at the time the program was taken, and eligibility for registration in the AARN. - (4) Proof that the applicant has worked the equivalent of full-time hours as a registered nurse for a minimum of 12 months. - (5) Graduate Nurse Information Form. - (6) Official transcripts of - a. diploma nursing program, - b. any other postsecondary education taken.
+- (1) Graduation from a diploma nursing program. - (2) Proof of current active registration in the Alberta Association of Registered Nurses (AARN) or evidence of current registration or licensure in another Canadian jurisdiction.
+Foreign students must provide evidence of current registration in another jurisdiction, graduation from a general nursing program considered equivalent by the AARN to an approved School of Nursing in Alberta at the time the program was taken, and eligibility for registration in the AARN. - (3) Two letters of reference. - (4) Graduate Nurse Information Form. - (5) Official transcripts of - a. diploma nursing program, - b. any other postsecondary education taken. - (6) Record of immunization: A specified schedule of immunization must be completed before admission.
+Successful applicants whose schedule is not complete will be admitted provisionally. - (7) Please refer to §13.3 for TOEFL and TSE requirements.
+Applicants must meet a spoken English requirement.
+(See §13.3.2.)

-- (1) Files completed before February 15 are given early consideration. - (2) Admission to the Post-RN degree program from another University or Faculty is based on assessment of the applicant's previous achievement by the Faculty of Nursing Admissions Committee.
+- Reference, Immunization, and Graduate Nurse Information forms are sent to the applicant on receipt of application form.
+These must be returned by the deadline in §12.6. - (2) Files completed before February 15 are given early consideration. - (3) Admission to the Post-RN degree program from another University or Faculty is based on assessment of the applicant's previous achievement by the Faculty of Nursing Admissions Committee.